 The company’s slogan is “Eat Beer”, and at only $1.88 a bar, that’s exactly what they’re allowing their customers to do.

-For more information check out the official website.
+For more information about ReGrained and where to find their beer snacks, check out their official website.

 Here is a list of beers being released in Western Canada in the months of September and October.
 This list consists of brand new 2018 autumn beers, seasonal beers that come out every year, and limited time only beers!
 Head over to your local liquor store, brewery, or beer market to try these new (and old) Canadian fall beers.